 To achieve similar predictability for the phases of the Moon, churches treat the 14th day of the lunar month as the time of the full Moon, even though the astronomical event can deviate by as much as two days.
 The date is sometimes called the Ecclesiastical Full Moon.

 The Importance of Getting It Right.
-Development of the the calendar we use today was the result of concern in the sixteenth century that Easter was not being celebrated at the proper time.
+The calendar we now use every day was developed in the sixteenth century to address concerns that Easter was not being celebrated at the proper time.

-Careful observers noticed that over time the Julian calendar was falling out of step with the seasons and the Vernal Equinox seemed to be drifting away from March 21.
-To correct the shift, Pope Gregory XIII issued an edict revising the calculation of leap years to the system we use today.
-Churches also were built so that sunlight would touch architectural meridian lines on specified days, providing built-in celestial clocks to verify that the calendar remained in sync with the cosmos.9
+Careful observers noticed that over time the Julian calendar (devised by Julius Caesar) was falling out of step with the seasons, and the Vernal Equinox seemed to be drifting away from March 21.
+To correct this, Pope Gregory XIII issued an edict revising the calculation of leap years to the system we use today.
+Churches also were built so that sunlight would touch certain architectural lines on specified days, providing built-in celestial clocks to verify that the calendar remained in sync with the cosmos.9

 * * * * *

-The complexities surrounding the date of Easter illustrate how so much of our world derives from long-forgotten considerations of history, religion and science, often seasoned with a dash of “that’s the way we’ve always done it.”
-But it’s important to remember that no matter how mysterious choices made two millennia ago may seem to us, they likely made perfect sense to people at the time.
+The complexities surrounding the date of Easter remind us how so much of our world derives from long-forgotten considerations of history, religion and science, often seasoned with a dash of “that’s the way we’ve always done it.”
+But no matter how mysterious the choices made two millennia ago may seem to us, they undoubtedly made perfect sense to people at the time.

 - See, Calculating the Easter Date at timeanddate.com.

 - This period is referred to as a synodic month.
 The actual length varies between 29.18 and 29.93 days because the orbits of the Earth and Moon are elliptical, not circular.
 See Wikipedia article on the Lunar Month.